EToledoR/MadcubaDatabases/README.md

 At the end of the README further insights would be provided to help with the inclusion of new databases.

-These instructions are aimed to be run in a Linux or Linux-based(Mac OS) environment.
+These instructions are aimed to be run in a Linux or Linux-based(including Mac OS) environment.

 ## Content of the repository
 - README.md